What is ISO, its most popular international standards, and more.

 There are several approaches to preparing for ISO certification, such as engaging with consultants to seek advice on certification or preparing internally before getting third-party help.
 Here are 5 steps to prepare for third-party certification of an ISO standard.

 ISO certification is not a one-off endeavor and is valid only for three years starting from the date of certification.
 ISO certification is valid for three years, after which, recertification is needed to ensure consistency of ISO standard-aligned processes.
 Continue implementing the ISO-aligned processes and be aware of updates even after the certification for the ISO standard is achieved.
 ISO standards are reviewed every 5 years and revisions are published by ISO in order to reflect current industry best practices.

 Eliminate manual tasks and streamline your operations.

 Out of the 22,782 international standards, here are 9 of the most popular ISO standards and how they are commonly used.

 ISO 9001:2015 – ISO’s most in demand international standard designed to set a framework for implementing Quality Management System (QMS) in any organization or industry.
-This standard served as a basis for other international standards such as ISO 13485:2016 and IATF 16949:2016, and is an optional prerequisite for other standards such as ISO 17025.
+This standard, which belongs to the ISO 9000 series, served as a basis for other international standards such as ISO 13485:2016 and IATF 16949:2016, and is an optional prerequisite for other standards such as ISO 17025.
 The ISO 9001:2015 standard, although technically optional, has become a requirement by certain institutions in order to engage in business.

 ISO 14001:2015 – ISO’s standard for establishing a framework for Environmental Management System (EMS).
 Through an organization’s EMS, the standard aims to help organizations minimize their negative impact on the environment and be more efficient in using resources.
 ISO 14001:2015 also helps organizations work to meet regulatory environmental performance requirements.